metarhia/jstp-java/README.md

 List<Number> arr = (List<Number>) new JSNativeParser("[1, 2, 3]").parse();
 JSNativeSerializer.stringify(arr); // returns "[1,2,3]"
 ```
-If it doesn't know how to serialize input it'll call `toString()` on it and add to the result
+If it doesn't know how to serialize input it'll be serialized as `undefined`
-(TODO: with recent PR it'll replace it with `undefined`)

 2) To simple js mirrored hierarchy in java with `JSParser` (hierarchy has `JSValue` as superclass)